 Asia: Centre Administrator

-I have worked with OSARCC since 2012 as a helpline and email volunteer and I currently work part-time as the Administration Officer.
-I support staff, volunteers and trustees with day-to-day admin tasks, external communication and data collection.
-I also put together the internal and external newsletters and actively work with publicity research in order to promote our services within Oxfordshire.
-If you require any publicity materials from us please contact me and I will be very happy to help you.
+I’ve been with OSARCC since 2012 - I started as a helpline and email volunteer and I am currently working as a Centre Administrator.
+I am responsible for the office administration, data collection and statistics.
+I support staff and volunteer recruitment, as well as internal and external training.
+I am also involved in campaigning work and publicity research to promote our services within Oxfordshire.
+I am passionate about bodywork and complementary therapies.
+I look after our external yoga service and work on the ideas of providing complementary treatments to our service users.
+If you require any publicity materials or would like to find out more about our campaigning work please contact me and I will be very happy to help you.
 I am proud to be a part of a group of incredible women who work together to challenge inequality and discrimination towards women and girls, to prevent sexual violence and to raise public awareness on women's rights.

 The board of trustees are collectively responsible for the overall governance and strategic direction of the charity.
 OSARCC trustees are also company directors.

 Sally Copley: Chair